bonvech/Servo_stand/README.md

 # Servo_stand
-Seftware and data ti treak from the stan for SiPM tests.
+Software to treat data from the stand for test with SiPM and lightcollectors.